couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 The user provides `scope.searchQuery("indexName", query, [options])` (rather than `scope.searchQuery("bucket.scope.indexName", query, [options])`).

 The SDK will use endpoint `/api/bucket/{bucketName}/scope/{scopeName}/index/{indexName}/query` for the query.
-This will execute the query against a scope-level FTS index rather than a global index.
+This will execute the query against a scoped FTS index rather than a global index.
-See the description of `ScopeQueryIndexManager` in [SDK RFC 54](https://github.com/couchbaselabs/sdk-rfcs/blob/master/rfc/0054-sdk3-management-apis.md) for more details of scope level indexes.
+See the description of `ScopeQueryIndexManager` in [SDK RFC 54](https://github.com/couchbaselabs/sdk-rfcs/blob/master/rfc/0054-sdk3-management-apis.md) for more details of scoped indexes.
 All information from there applies here.

 ## SearchQuery implementations